Editorial Policies

 Focus and Scope

 AgriHealth: Journal of Agri-food, Nutrition and Public Health is a journal focused on agriculture for public health.
 All aspects in the field of agriculture must generate products, services, or ideas intended to improve public health.
-Likewise, all aspects in the field of public health must cover those designed by safe agriculture.
+Likewise, all aspects in the field of public health must cover those designed for safe and healthy agriculture.

 AgriHealth: Journal of Agri-food, Nutrition and Public Health is a forum for scientific publication with the scope of the results of studies on the application of science and technology to stakeholders in the fields of environmentally friendly agriculture, food, nutrition and public health, which includes: